-The Sandpiper course at the Spring Lake Golf Club in Middle Island is the facility's nine-hole track, a mildly challenging layout that begins and ends with two par-5s and sticks a bunch of doglegged par-4s in between.
-At 3,250 yards from the championship tees, and a touch over 3,000 from the whites, Sandpiper is a bit shorter than the nines that make up the 18-hole Thunderbird course, but it shares many traits with its bigger, longer neighbor.
+The Sandpiper Course at Spring Lake Golf Club in Middle Island is the facility's nine-hole track, a mildly challenging layout that begins and ends with two par-5s and sticks a bunch of doglegged par-4s in between.
+Just shy of 3,100 yards from the black tees, Sandpiper is a bit shorter than the nines that make up the 18-hole Thunderbird Course, but it shares many traits with its bigger, longer neighbor.

 The greens, though not as tremendous, are just as challenging as Thunderbird's.
 Many of the holes offer the same secluded yet open feel, where trees form a perimeter around nearly every fairway and green yet rarely encroach too closely for comfort.
 Sandpiper though gets a big check-plus in one area in comparison to Thunderbird -- it has by far the most fun and interesting hole at Spring Lake.